Gayatri Gopichand

-Gayatri Gopichand Pullela (born 4 March 2003) is an Indian badminton player and a member of the national team.
+Gayatri Gopichand Pullela (born 4 March 2003) is an Indian badminton player.
 She is the daughter of former shuttlers P. V. V. Lakshmi and Pullela Gopichand.
-She won the gold in the team event and the silver at the doubles event during the 2019 South Asian Games.
-Gopichand won the silver in the mixed team and bronze in the doubles event at the 2022 Commonwealth Games.
-She became the first Indian women's doubles player to make the semi-finals of All England Open, 21 years after her father's victory.
+With her doubles partner Treesa Jolly, she has won bronze medals at the 2026 World Championships and the 2022 Commonwealth Games.
+She was a member of the women's team that medalled gold at the 2024 Asia Team Championships and the 2019 South Asian Games.